 State law also places limits on school employees' abilities to restrain or confine and detain any student.
 The law limits why, how, where, and for how long a school employee may restrain or confine and detain a child.
-If a child is restrained or confined and detained, the school must maintain documentation and must provide certain types of notice to the child's parent
+If a child is restrained or confined and detained, the school must maintain documentation and must provide certain types of notice to the child's parent.

 If you have any questions about this state law, please contact your school.
-To read the complete text of the law and additional information go to the Iowa Department of Education's web site: www.iowa.gov/educate and search for Timeout, Seclusion and Restraint.
+To read the complete text of the law and additional information go to the lowa Department of Education's web site: https://educateiowa.gov/azindex and search for Seclusion and Restraint.